zowe/docs-site/docs/user-guide/mvd-using.md

 Hovering over the task description in the title bar of the work area window on the right side displays more information corresponding workflow and the step description.

+### Task work area
+ When you click **CHECK** or **PERFORM**  a work area on the right side of the window is displayed.

+-  When you click **CHECK**, you can view the JESMSGLG, JESJCL, JESYSMSG, or SYSTSPRT that is associated with the selected task.

+-   When you click **PERFORM**, you can use the work area to perform the steps associated with the selected task.
+Click **Next** to advance to the next step for the task.

 ### Viewing warnings

 Click the **Warnings** tab to view any warning messages that were encountered.